dljubenk/dljubenk.github.io/_posts/2019-02-01-project-description.markdown

 ## Problem Statement

 Investigating the usage of available data and what we can learn from it, applying obtained insights in order to simulate certain optimizations for specific city use cases.
-The set of problems will be identified based on previously published papers in the domain of bike-share systems.
+The set of problems will be identified based on previously published papers in the domain of bike-sharing systems.

 ---